Importance of coupling strength in shaping electron energy loss and phonon spectra of phonon-plasmon systems: Results

 \subsubsection{Integrated spectra}

 Because of the strong damping, which completely blurs some parts of the EELS and the phonon spectra, for stronger couplings it is particularly useful to analyze the integrated spectra shown in Fig. \ref{fig:3Dstrongintegrated}.
-From Fig. \ref{fig:3Dstrongintegrated}(a), corresponding to the antiadiabatic regime, it is evident that the total spectral weight of EELS spectrum is dictated by the constant spectral weight of HFE due to the strong EPI, Eq.~(\ref{eq:weightLO}), pointing to the phonon character of excitation, well supported by Fig. \ref{fig:3Dstrongintegrated}(d).
+From Fig. \ref{fig:3Dstrongintegrated}(a), corresponding to the antiadiabatic regime, it is evident that the total spectral weight of the EELS spectrum is dictated by the constant spectral weight of HFE due to the strong EPI, Eq.~(\ref{eq:weightLO}), pointing to the phonon character of excitation, well supported by Fig. \ref{fig:3Dstrongintegrated}(d).

-In the resonant regime, the spectral weight of HFE continues to dominate the EELS spectrum for small $q$, albeit slightly higher spectral weight is confined within it than predicted by Eq.~(\ref{eq:weightLO}), suggesting the appreciable plasmon component in addition to the phonon one.
-In the adiabatic regime, similarly as in the weak coupling case, the plasmon-like spectral weight of the HFE dominates the EELS spectrum for small $q$, while for larger momenta the total spectral weight is contributed by the LFE at $\omega_{LO}$, as described by Eq.~(\ref{eq:weightLO}), and the electron-hole continuum.
+In the resonant regime, the spectral weight of HFE continues to dominate the EELS spectrum for small $q$, albeit higher spectral weight is confined within it than predicted by Eq.~(\ref{eq:weightLO}), suggesting the appreciable plasmon component in addition to the phonon one.
+In the adiabatic regime, similarly to the weak-coupling case, the plasmon-like spectral weight of the HFE dominates the EELS spectrum for small $q$, while for larger momenta the total spectral weight is contributed by the LFE at $\omega_{LO}$, as described by Eq.~(\ref{eq:weightLO}), and the electron-hole continuum.
 The latter is also true in the resonant regime.
 In all the regimes, for small $q$, despite the change in the character of excitations, the HFE contributes much more to the total EELS spectral weight than the LFE.
+Thus, unlike for weak couplings, the spectrum in the resonant regime in Figs.~\ref{fig:3Dstrong}(b) looks qualitatively similar to the spectra in the adiabatic regime in Figs.~\ref{fig:3Dweak}(c) and \ref{fig:3Dstrong}(c).
+Therefore, if the electron-phonon interaction strength is unknown, one may easily misinterpret to which regime does the EELS spectrum belong.
+However, if phonon measurements are available, the resonant regime may be identified without any ambiguity even for strong couplings.